Margaret6556/Margaret6556/README.md

 ## 🔖About Me

-My name is Margaret Cezar.
+My name is Margaret Cezar, 6 times experienced tech founder.

-→ Current Stanford LEAD student and 6x experienced founder.

-→ 4Y + of tech startup experience, I was the mastermind for all things front-end and back-end.
+→ 4Y + of tech startup experience, I am the mastermind for all things front-end and back-end.
 I worked closely with the design and developer team to turn my visions into reality and ensured our projects were pixel-perfect.
 I'm a team player who's not afraid to roll up my sleeves and get my hands dirty.
 Whether debugging code, optimizing website performance, or crafting user-friendly interfaces, I'm always up for a challenge.

 → I am a multi-passionate and multi-skilled generalist with a wide range of experience in Marketing, Product & Engineering, Accounting, and Legal domains.